Fujifilm X-H1 vs Leica TL

 It is notable that the X-H1 has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the TL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TL has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
+Both the X-H1 and the TL have been discontinued, but can regularly be found used on ebay.
+The TL was replaced by the Leica TL2, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-H1 better than the Leica TL or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X-H1: